department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/engineering/documentation/phased_rollouts/README.md

 <details><summary>Testing a React widget</summary>
 <p>

  Once you have followed the steps for creating a React widget you most likely want to test it to make sure it works as intended.
-Since your React widget will be used on a static page it needs to be tested on a static page within the `content-build` repo
+Since your React widget will be used on a static page it should be tested on a static page set up by the `content-build` repo.

 </p>
 </details>